 The Bible is no ordinary book.
 The words within its pages are like medicine to your soul.
 It has the power to change your life because there is life in the Word!
 (See Hebrews 4:12.)

 We need to get into agreement with what God wants us to do because, as the writer of Proverbs says, these words are life!
 When you need an encouraging word, or you’re in a negative environment, it’s good to know that you can find life (plus healing and health) in God’s Word.

-What Do I Study?There’s really no wrong place to start.
+There’s really no wrong place to start.
 You can study anything that’s going to help you.
-If you’re dealing with anger or fear, flip to the back of your Bible’s concordance and locate those words to see which scriptures talk about those things.
+If you’re dealing with anger or fear, use a concordance and locate those words to see which scriptures talk about them.

 Thompson Chain Reference Bible – cross references about different topics throughout the Bible